HaiderAbasi/SelfDrivingProject_MiniTesla/README.md

     <li><a href="#Usage">Using this Repository</a></li>
     <li><a href="#Instructors">Instructors</a></li>
     <li><a href="#license">License</a></li>
   </ol>
 </details>

 ## About The Project

-This repository is of Course : "Self Driving Car using raspbery pi in Python " We will make things so simplified with our recorded lectures that you can easily build your own Self Drivind car from scratch.
+This repository is of Course : **Self Driving Car using raspbery pi in Python** We will make things so simplified with our recorded lectures that you can easily build your own Self Drivind car from scratch.

 Here is what you need: